truhy/TruHy-Eclipse-IDE-Plugin/readme.md

 5. Go to "Options" tab, check "Categorize repository" and browse the category.xml file so that the path is updated to your local drive
 6. Click "Finish" button

+*It is important the file location in step 5 is correct, currently Eclipse does not check whether the file exists, if not, it silently ignores it!
+A bug?
+The problem with this is that the deployed plugin will not appear in the install dialog, because it does not have a category!!

+I have place a few images inside the images folder showing some of the steps.

 ## Helpful references

 Eclipse documentation: